Environmental Action

 School Strike for Climate 2018

-I am also the coordinator for my Rotary Club’s participation in Containers for Change.
+I was also an early adopter and the coordinator for my former Rotary Club’s participation in Containers for Change.

 Reducing your footprint